ubarsc/rios/doc/source/concurrency.rst

 * ecs:RunTask
 * iam:PassRole

+For a more general EC2 private cluster, one would also need

+* ec2:RunInstances
+* ec2:TerminateInstances

+If desired, the `iam:PassRole` permission can be restricted to a minimal set of `Condition` clauses which should include `StringLike: iam:PassedToService: ecs-tasks.amazonaws.com` and `StringLike: iam:PassedToService: ec2.amazonaws.com`

-Note that these are separate from the permissions required by the compute workers themselves, as determined by the executionRole and taskRole.
+Note that all these permissions are separate from the permissions required by the compute workers themselves, as determined by the executionRole and taskRole.

 **CW_AWSBATCH**